Does Sake Go Bad?

 A natural reaction most people will have is to throw it out.
-Do not do this because there are no harmful effects from drinking it.
+You do not necessarily have to do this because, as mentioned, there are no harmful effects from drinking it.

-If you still do not enjoy the taste after heating then why not use it for cooking purposes instead?
+If you still do not enjoy the taste after heating it, then why not use it for cooking purposes instead?

-How to store sake
+How to store sake correctly

 Keep away from light:

-Exposing your bottle to light, especially ultra-violet light, is probably the single worst thing you can do.
-Light causes an undesirable chemical reaction with the protein contained in sake, which leads to it going bad long before its due date.
+Exposing your bottle to the light, especially ultra-violet light, is probably the single worst thing you can do.
+Light causes an undesirable chemical reaction with the protein contained in the sake, which leads to it going bad long before its due date.

-Keep away from heat:
+Keep it away from heat:

 Keep the bottle in its box: